 The Corporation is required to have a minimum of three directors and a maximum of twelve directors.
 The following table indicates the names of the nominees for directors and the date each such person first became a director, the principal occupation of each such person, and the number of shares of the Corporation beneficially owned or controlled (either directly or indirectly) by each such person.
 The information contained in the table as to number of shares of the Corporation beneficially owned or controlled, directly or indirectly, is based upon information furnished to the Corporation by the respective nominees.
-The board of directors is required to appoint an Audit Committee, the current and proposed members of which are indicated in the table.
+The Board is required to appoint an Audit Committee, the current and proposed members of which are indicated in the table.

-Name, Residence, Date First Became a Director Principal Occupation During the Past Five Years Voting Common Shares Beneficially Owned and/or Controlled Marcel Bourassa Laval, QC January, 2002 President and Chief Executive Officer of the Corporation since January 2002.
-President of the Corporation's whollyowned subsidiary, Savaria Concord Lifts Inc., since 1989.
-12,183,200 (2) Jean-Marie Bourassa (1) Montreal, QC January, 2002 Chief Financial Officer of the Corporation since January 2002.
-President and director of Bourassa Boyer Inc., a Chartered Accountant Firm, since 1980.
+Name, Residence, Date First Became a Director Principal Occupation During the Past Five Years Voting Common Shares Beneficially Owned and/or Controlled Marcel Bourassa Laval, QC December 2001 President and Chief Executive Officer of the Corporation since January 2002.
+President of the Corporation's wholly-owned subsidiaries.
+12,163,200(2) Jean-Marie Bourassa Montreal, QC December 2001 Chief Financial Officer of the Corporation since January 2002.
+President and director of Bourassa Boyer Inc., a Chartered Professional Accountant Firm, since 1980.
 Chairman of the Audit Committee of 5N Plus Inc. since December 2007.
-3,060,500 (3) Robert Berthiaume Montreal, QC January, 2002 Professional engineer with the Corporation's wholly-owned subsidiary, Savaria Concord Lifts Inc., since 1991.
-306,000 Jean-Louis Chapdelaine Montreal, QC May, 2005 President of Saraguay Investment Inc. since 1975.
-45,000 Peter Drutz (1) Richmond Hill, ON October, 1999 President of S&S Comfort Canada Inc. (dba Comfort Keepers) since August 2007; Chief Operating Officer of S&S Comfort Canada Inc. (dba Comfort Keepers) from October 2004 to August 2007.
-107,766 Sylvain Dumoulin (1) Ile Bizard, QC September 2010 Real estate and construction consultant since 2005. -
+3,010,500(3) Robert Berthiaume Montreal, QC December 2001 Professional engineer with the Corporation's whollyowned subsidiary, Savaria Concord Lifts Inc., since 1991.
+292,600 Jean-Louis Chapdelaine Montreal, QC May 2005 President of Saraguay Investment Inc. since 1975.
+95,000 Peter Drutz(1) Richmond Hill, ON October 1999 President of Kankare Home services (dba Comfort Keepers) since August 2007.
+122,766 Sylvain Dumoulin (1) L'Île-Bizard, QC September 2010 Real estate and construction consultant since 2005.
+12,500 Alain Tremblay(1) Laval, QC September 2011 Vice-President Finance and Operation of Habitations Raymond Allard inc. since January 2012.
+Vice-President Control and Administration of Gouverneur Hotels from August 2009 to January 2012.
+Vice-President Finance of Grilli Property Group inc. from August 2002 to August 2009.
+4,300

-- (1) Proposed members of the Corporation's Audit Committee.
+(1) Proposed members of the Corporation's Audit Committee.
 Mr. Dumoulin is Chairman of the Audit Committee.
+There are no other board committees.

-As permitted by the article 3.5 of the NI 52-110, Mr. Jean-Marie Bourassa is being temporarily appointed as a member of the Audit Committee to replace Mr. D. Potvin until an independent member is nominated.
-The board of directors has determined that this will not materially adversely affect the ability of the audit committee to act independently and to satisfy the other requirements of the NI 52-110. - (2) Of the 12,183,200 common shares indicated, 11,500,000 are held indirectly through Les Elevateurs Savaria Inc. and 392,300 are held indirectly through 9099-4591 Quebec Inc., both private holding companies which are controlled by Marcel Bourassa and his children, and 290,900 are held personally by Marcel Bourassa. - Of the 3,060,500 indicated, 2,875,000 are held indirectly through Les Elevateurs Savaria Inc. and 185,500 are held personally by Jean-Marie Bourassa.
+(2) Of the 12,163,200 common shares indicated, 11,500,000 are held indirectly through Les Élévateurs Savaria Inc. and 392,300 are held indirectly through 9099-4591 Quebec Inc., both private holding companies which are controlled by Marcel Bourassa and his children, and 270,900 are held personally by Marcel Bourassa.

+Of the 3,010,500 indicated, 2,875,000 are held indirectly through Les Élévateurs Savaria Inc. and 135,500 are held personally by Jean-Marie Bourassa.

-2.2 Appointment of Auditors
+2.2 Appointment of the Auditor

-The management of the Corporation proposes to nominate KPMG LLP, Chartered Accountants, as auditors for the Corporation until the next annual meeting of shareholders at remuneration to be fixed by the directors.
-KPMG LLP, Chartered Accountants, has been the Corporation's auditor since May 21, 2009.
+The management of the Corporation proposes to nominate KPMG LLP as auditor for the Corporation until the next annual meeting of shareholders at remuneration to be fixed by the directors.
+KPMG LLP has been the Corporation's auditor since May 21, 2009.

-Unless otherwise directed, the management representatives named in the accompanying form of proxy intend to vote FOR the appointment of KPMG LLP, Chartered Accountants, as the Corporation's auditors to serve until the next annual meeting of the Corporation.
+Unless otherwise directed, the management representatives named in the accompanying Proxy Form intend to vote FOR the appointment of KPMG LLP as the Corporation's auditor to serve until the next annual meeting of the Corporation.